We have 31 nurseries as part of our primary schools. All of our settings will operate one of two models:

 We recommend that you do not turn down your allocated place until you are sure you have provision in place either in an alternative council facility or with a private nursery, childminder or community group.

-You can choose to take your hours with more than one provider but will need agreement from the Nursery Admissions Team before you do so.
+You can choose to take your hours with more than one provider.

 Blended placements in council settings